thedynamiclinker/sudocode/zero/Lambda Dialogue Snippets to Add.md

 - exponentiation, and finally
 - the predecessor function x-1

-Interleave Kleene's dialogue about Church when it's rel3
+Interleave Kleene's dialogue about Church when it's relevant.